volatile/cors/README.md

 ## Usage

-If you give `nil` as the `*cors.Options` parameter, the default configuration is used so it allows all headers, methods and origins.
+If you give `nil` as the `*cors.Options` parameter, the default configuration is used and it allows all headers, methods and origins.
-If you need a more control, give a custom options with `&cors.Options{}` instead.
+If you need a more control, give custom options with `&cors.Options{}` instead.

 ### Global